Your Uterus, Gallbladder, and Appendix Are Not Optional Organs

 By maintaining a healthy balance of gut bacteria, the appendix supports digestion, immune function, and overall health.
 Emerging research suggests that women with an intact appendix may have a more resilient microbiome.

-Long-Term Risks of Removal:
+Long-Term Risks of Appendix Removal

 While appendectomy is often necessary in cases of appendicitis, its removal may leave individuals more vulnerable to gut dysbiosis, or an imbalance of gut bacteria.
 Overtime, this imbalance could contribute to digestive issues and immune system challenges.